Ovulation Symptoms: 9 Signs That You Could Get Pregnant Right Now

 9. Swollen Inguinal Lymph Node

-This little-known ovulation sign occurs for up to 70 percent of women around ovulation.
+This little-known ovulation sign occurs for up to 70 percent of women around ovulation, according to Toni Weschler, author of Taking Charge of Your Fertility.
 The inguinal lymph nodes are small glands located on either side of your pelvis.
 You may experience inguinal lymph swelling on the same side of your body that the egg is released from that cycle.
-Learn here how to check your inguinal lymph nodes.